Anveks/Python-Basics/readme.md

 It's generally recommended to use local variables within functions to encapsulate and isolate the logic.
 However, when you need to modify a global variable from within a function, you can use the global keyword to indicate that you want to access the global variable instead of creating a new local variable with the same name.

 Note: It's good practice to minimize the use of global variables and prefer passing arguments and returning values between functions to maintain code clarity and avoid unexpected side effects.

+## Common Python Error Types:

+1. SyntaxError: This error occurs when there is a mistake in the syntax of the Python code, such as missing parentheses, missing colons, or incorrect indentation.

+2. NameError: This error occurs when you try to use a variable or function name that has not been defined or is not in the current scope.

+3. TypeError: This error occurs when an operation or function is performed on an object of an inappropriate type.
+For example, trying to concatenate a string with an integer or calling a function that expects a certain type of argument with the wrong type.

+4. IndexError: This error occurs when you try to access an element of a sequence (such as a list or string) using an invalid index, such as an index that is out of range.

+5. ValueError: This error occurs when a function receives an argument of the correct type but with an invalid value.
+For example, passing a negative number to a function that expects a positive number.

+6. KeyError: This error occurs when you try to access a dictionary using a key that does not exist in the dictionary.

+7. AttributeError: This error occurs when you try to access an attribute or method of an object that does not exist.

+8. IndentationError: This error occurs when there is a problem with the indentation of the code.
+Python relies on indentation to define the structure of the code, so incorrect or inconsistent indentation can lead to this error.

+9. ImportError: This error occurs when you try to import a module that does not exist or cannot be found.

+10. IOError: This error occurs when there is an input/output problem, such as trying to open a file that does not exist or is not accessible.